second2falcon/school_files/English_Pitch.md

-Vitalik Buterin
+# Vitalik Buterin

-Founder of Eth network and creator of Ether (commonly refferred to as Ethereum).
+- Founder of the Ethereum network and creator of Ether (commonly refferred to as Ethereum).
 One of the biggest computer networks in the world.

-Took place on the internet
+- Took place on the internet

-He made a network which helps revolutionizing money.
+- He made a network which helps revolutionizing money.